On the Hausdorff dimension of the Rauzy gasket: Definition

-One can check that system of isometries is a natural generalization of interval exchange transformations and interval translation mappings, so it is natural to define notion of the orbit of such system in the same way as it was done for interval exchange transformations.
-Two points $x,y$ in $D$ belong to the same $S$-orbit if there exists a word that consists of $\phi_{i}$ and inverse to them sending $x$ to $y$.
-The orbit of point $x$, considered as a Cayley graph, will be denoted by $\Gamma_{x}(S)$.
-In the current paper we will always restrict ourselves to the case $D=[A,B]$.
+Systems of isometries can be considered as a generalization of IET and interval translation mappings (ITM), so it is natural to define the orbit of such system in the same way as it was done for IET. \begin{definition} Two points $x,y$ in $D$ belong to the same $S$-orbit if there exists a word $\phi$ that consists of $\phi_{i}$ and inverse to them such that $\phi(x)=y$. \end{definition}